kawamanza/step-up/README.md

     v0.2.0+3

+Consider that your project has a tag named "v0.2.0".
-The "+3" part means the project has one commit since last version.
+The "+3" part of the output above means the project has three commits since last version tag.
-The format of the version is totally customizable through **.stepuprc** which we will cover in more detail later.
+The format of the version is totally customizable, and we will cover in more detail later.

 ### Stepping up a version

-    stepup version create [--level LEVEL_NAME]
+    stepup version create [--level LEVEL_NAME] [--no-editor]

 where **LEVEL_NAME**, by default, could be